iadvize/documentation/docs/build-apps.md

 <pre class="prettyprint lang-css">
 @import 'https://static.iadvize.com/conversation-panel-app-lib/1.2.0/idzcpa.base.css';
 </pre>

+A complete description of the provided variables can be found in [our knowledge base](https://help.iadvize.com/hc/en-gb/articles/4404351307026-Conversation-Panel-Apps-Guidelines#5-how-to-easily-style-your-conversation-panel-app-for-a-consistent-user-interface-integration-in-the-desk).

 #### Configuration
 Under the Plugins section create a Conversation Panel App and then edit the following fields: